-Date Rev. Compiler Remarks August 2015 0 F Pooe This provides the initial OHS specification requirements that must be met by the relevant contractors who have been awarded a contract for the work to be performed for Eskom.
-March 2022 1 M Msibi Specification for Telecommunications
+Date Rev. Compiler Remarks

+August 2015 0 F Pooe This provides the initial SHE specification requirements that must be met by the relevant contractors who have been awarded a contract for the work to be performed for Eskom.

+1

 When downloaded from the document management system, this document is uncontrolled and the responsibility rests with the user to ensure it is in line with the authorised version on the system.